 Smoke abatement notice provisions were created primarily as a deterrent to poor woodheater operation.
 Accordingly, a warning about the smoke abatement notice provisions (given verbally or in writing) may provide sufficient incentive for the householder to improve the operation of their heater.
 EPA recommends that authorised officers of local councils intending to issue a smoke abatement notice should check that adequate information about correct woodheater operation has previously been provided to the household.

 There may be circumstances where the requirements which would allow a smoke abatement notice to be issued have not been met (eg the plume length is less than 10 metres) or where an authorised officer of an appropriate regulatory authority (ARA) that is a local authority considers that a smoke abatement notice is not the most appropriate regulatory action.
 For example, the visible smoke plume from a chimney on residential premises may be less than 10 metres in length but causing significant nuisance to an adjacent residence.
 Or the local authority may wish the owner of a chimney emitting excessive smoke to adopt a particular solution, such as increasing the height of the flue.
-In these cases the ARA may consider issuing a prevention notice under section 96 of the Protection of the Environment Operations Act 1997 (see Section 2.2 Prevention Notices in Guide to Notices).
+In these cases the ARA may consider issuing a prevention notice under section 96 of the Protection of the Environment Operations Act 1997.

 - Promoting better installation of woodheaters